 Opportunity Africa is transforming lives of impoverished Ugandan Christians with a new farming initiative that combats food insecurity.

 Barnabas Aid is working with church leaders in western Uganda to cut rising poverty and hunger among Christians by increasing crop yields.
-This programme is just one part of our Opportunity Africa initiative, which is designed to build long-term sustainability and food security for our brothers and sisters across the continent of Africa.
+This program is just one part of our Opportunity Africa initiative, which is designed to build long-term sustainability and food security for our brothers and sisters across the continent of Africa.

 “This project will transform people’s lives,” said Bishop Nason Baluku as he surveyed the new plants standing tall in the parched Ugandan farmland.